POSTED BY November 5, 2015 COMMENTS (35)ON

 Below you can see a sample form and how it has to be filled.
 You can also download the form from his link

-The minimum one has to buy 2 gms worth of gold bonds and maximum can be 500 gms.
-So every a normal middle class person who wants some exposure in gold can buy it.
+The minimum one has to buy 2 gms worth of gold bonds and the maximum can be 500 gms.
+So every normal middle-class person who wants some exposure in gold can buy it.
 The initial issue price is fixed at Rs 2,684 per gram.
-Which means a minimum initial investment would be Rs 5,400-5,500 atleast.
+Which means a minimum initial investment would be Rs 5,400-5,500 at least.

-Note that price fixed is simple average of closing price of the 999 purity gold, published by India Bullion and Jewellers Association Ltd (IBJA).
+Note that price fixed is a simple average of the closing price of the 999 purity gold, published by India Bullion and Jewellers Association Ltd (IBJA).

-The bonds will be issued with a 8 yr tenure, however an exit option will be available after 5th year onwards.
-The bonds can also be traded on stock exchanges if you have it in demat form.
-However I think its not going to work for most of the investors because that will get too complicated.
+The bonds will be issued with an 8 yr tenure, however, an exit option will be available after 5th year onwards.
+The bonds can also be traded on stock exchanges if you have it in Demat form.
+However, I think it’s not going to work for most of the investors because that will get too complicated.

 Also note that these bonds can be provided as collateral incase, you need any loans.

 You will get interest of 2.75% interest on the initial value of investment (not the market price) every 6 months.
 I have not gone in details, but I think the way it will work is that if you invest Rs 1,00,000 in these bonds, then every 6 months you will get 50% of 2.75% of Rs 1 lac as interest, which would be Rs 1,375